-The observed antiestrogenic activity of 3-BC seems to be contradictory at a first glance: While Schreurs et al. (2005) found no antiestrogenic activity in transfected HEK cells, (Kunz and Fent, 2006) observed an inhibition of E2 induced receptor activation in a yeast system at very high concentrations (EC{50} 8460 μM) and a very low relative activity compared to the reference substance 4HT (4.2×10^{-5}).
+The results of the studies on the antiestrogenic activity of 3-BC seem to be contradictory at a first glance: While Schreurs et al. (2005) found no antiestrogenic activity in transfected HEK cells, (Kunz and Fent, 2006) observed an inhibition of E2 induced receptor activation in a yeast system at very high concentrations (EC ${50}$ 8460 $\mu$ M) and a very low relative activity compared to the reference substance 4HT (4.2×10 $^{-5}$ ).
 This could be explained by the fact that HEK cells are metabolically more active than the yeast cells.
 Thus, one possible explanation could be, that the estrogenic activity is caused by the metabolite 3-(4-Hydroxybenzylidene)-camphene which is predominately active in the HEK cells while the antiestrogenic activity in the yeast cells is caused by a high concentration of unmetabolised 3-BC itself.

 In conclusion, 3-BC itself seems not to be able to bind to the E2 binding site of hERa and cause its activation but it may have antiestrogenic activity, although at high concentrations.
-Whether it shows estrogenic or antiestrogenic activity by binding to the E2 binding site of the hER β remains unclear.
+Whether it shows estrogenic or antiestrogenic activity by binding to the E2 binding site of the hER $\beta$ remains unclear.
 Results from the studies described above support the hypothesis that the observed estrogenic activity of 3-BC is caused by its main metabolite 3-(4-Hydroxybenzylidene)-camphene.
-Results show that 3-BC has estrogen receptor agonistic activity toward hERa and hER β as well as towards rtERa in metabolically active cell systems.
+Results show that 3-BC has estrogen receptor agonistic activity toward hERa and hER $\beta$ as well as towards rtERa in metabolically active cell systems.